Fabulously Festive Horror Stories and a Little Elf & Safety

 Health & Safety

-For any workplace party, it is advisable to appoint an appropriate person to monitor health and safety, identify dangerous situations, assess and report potential risk, and periodically check any control measures put in place.
+For any workplace party, it is advisable to appoint an appropriate person to monitor health and safety, identify dangerous situations, and assess and report potential risk.
+They also need to check any control measures put in place periodically.

 Confession of a Festive Party-Goer #7: